anishathalye/gavel/README.md

 Do you have a feature request, bug report, or patch?
 Great!
 See [CONTRIBUTING.md][contributing] for information on what you can do about that.
-We'll include your name in our list of [contributors][contributors] if you contribute any code to Gavel.

 ## License